Raytwo/Cobalt/README.md

 Head to the [release](https://github.com/Raytwo/Cobalt/releases/latest) page to get the latest build.

 ## Installation and usage
-Only version 2.0.0 of Fire Emblem: Engage is supported.
+Only version 2.0.0 of Fire Emblem Engage is supported.

 <details>
   <summary>Switch</summary>